keithyin/pytorch-doc-cn/docs/torchdoc/torch-nn.md

 Batch elements will be ordered decreasingly by their length.

-Parameters:
+参数说明:

-sequence (PackedSequence) – batch to pad batch_first (bool, optional) – if True, the output will be in BxTx* format.
+- sequence (PackedSequence) – batch to pad

+- batch_first (bool, optional) – if True, the output will be in BxTx* format.

-Returns:
+返回值:

 Tuple of Variable containing the padded sequence, and a list of lengths of each sequence in the batch.